 Our wilderness cabins are nicely located on a peninsula at secluded Dalayee Lake, nestled in the rolling hills of southern Yukon.
-This crystal clear lake lies at an elevation of about 970 meters / 3180 feet and is surrounded by mountains peaking up to 1450 meters / 4700 feet.
+This crystal clear lake lies at an elevation of about 970 meters / 3200 feet and is surrounded by mountains peaking up to 1450 meters / 4700 feet.
 The lake borders the proposed Agay Mene Natural Environment Park, which protects the region from further development.
 Accessible by floatplane or overland trail, the rustic log cabins offer a true respite from the stresses of modern-day life.
 This is an awesome place to explore and relax in the solitude of an unparalleled natural setting.
 Since nobody else is around you may quickly feel like this is your lake only!
-There is no electricity and no phone service on the property.

 There are two log cabins available.
 The two story LYNX is the one we rent in the first place, offering room for four to five people.
 On the main floor you will find a sofa, table with chairs and a kitchenette equipped with everything you need for your cabin adventure.
 The upper floor has one queen size bed, a bunk bed, an additional sofa and also boasts a veranda.

-Available from the middle of June to the end of September
+Available from the middle of June to early October

 Also available in Winter: please follow this link